revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 for the ESS will be colored red and yellow.
 You will likely see a lot of red and yellow numbers because the MCMC runs in this exercise are too short to effectively sample the posterior distributions of most parameters.
-A much longer analysis is provided in the `output` directory.
+For most MCMC analyses, it is recommended to run the chain for much longer so that you get an adequate sample from the target distribution.

 {% figure tracer_post_ests %}
 <img src="figures/tracer_fig_posterior_short_sp.png" width="900" />